narfman0/bigquery-schema-coerce/README.rst

 Check our unit tests for a small example.
 We can limit to type conversion or projecting using `bqcoerce.convert` or `bqcoerce.project`.

+Note: parse_schema returns a generator, which can only be iterated once.
+Since with bigquery a user would likely be iterating over many objects, it is wise to by default create a list, but the option remains if performance is needed to only use the generator.

 Development
 -----------